EricMFink/ProfessionalResponsibility/_outlines/CompetenceDiligenceCommunication.md

 #### Problems

 Lawyer represents ABC Corp.
 ABC has a very good breach of contract action against one of its regular customers, XYZ Corp.
 ABC hires Lawyer to sue XYZ.
-Lawyer advises ABC’s president that, “although you have a great lawsuit and I’m prepared to file the complaint, I do not think it is a wise business decision for you to sue a regular customer?"
+Lawyer advises ABC's president that, “although you have a great lawsuit and I'm prepared to file the complaint, I do not think it is a wise business decision for you to sue a regular customer?"

 - Did Lawyer act properly?

 Lawyer represents A in a child custody dispute.
 A is the custodial parent of three children.
-A’s former spouse, B, has filed the child custody suit in an attempt to obtain custody of the children.
+A's former spouse, B, has filed the child custody suit in an attempt to obtain custody of the children.
 A is a heavy drinker and has had considerable difficulty raising the children.
 Lawyer advises A:  “I think you should seek treatment for your drinking and attend some parenting classes."

 - Did Lawyer act properly?